 Are solar panels worth it to reduce electricity costs?

 For most homeowners paying $100+/month, solar panels have a payback period of 6-12 years and a 25-year ROI of 200-400%.
-The 30% federal tax credit significantly improves the economics.
+The federal tax credit was eliminated for 2026 installs, so state and local incentives now matter more for the math.
 Use our Solar Panel ROI Calculator for a personalized estimate.

 What uses the most electricity in a home?